shubham184/shubham184.github.io/_projects/colibra-data-integration-telco.md

 5. **Product Catalog Fragmentation**: The rapid introduction of new services (e.g., 5G, IoT offerings, edge computing services) has led to inconsistencies in product information and pricing across systems.

-6. **Regulatory Compliance Challenges**: Telenet struggles to quickly compile comprehensive reports for regulatory compliance, especially regarding data privacy, service quality standards, and spectrum usage.
+6. **Regulatory Compliance Challenges**: BelgiCom struggles to quickly compile comprehensive reports for regulatory compliance, especially regarding data privacy, service quality standards, and spectrum usage.

 7. **Enterprise Architecture Misalignment**: The enterprise architecture models in LeanIX are not fully aligned with the actual implementation of data structures across operational systems, hindering effective digital transformation initiatives.